RyanMDavies7/CartThrob/README.md

 **Step 4:**

 Configure the "Cardstream (Hosted)" payment gateway settings.
-Once configured, scroll down and click submit.
+Once configured, scroll down and locate "Allow Gateway Selection in Checkout Form?".
+Find "Cardstream (Hosted)" and check it, then click submit.
 The module has now been added to the checkout page.

 **Module Configuration:**